How a Modern, Cloud-based EQMS can Help Build Strong Supplier Partnerships

-Ever since the automotive industry pioneered the concept of the extended supply chain, building a network of suppliers, and establishing strong relationships with them, has become extremely important for companies all over the world.
+Since the automotive industry pioneered the concept of the extended supply chain, building a network of suppliers, and establishing strong relationships with them, has become extremely important for companies worldwide.
 Building a robust supply chain with a deep focus on quality, cost, and delivery (QCD) has become the norm.

-Irrespective of the type of product your enterprise manufacturers – from automotive and aerospace to life sciences and medical devices – a large percentage of the raw materials and components come from third party suppliers.
+Irrespective of the type of product your enterprise manufactures – from automotive and aerospace to life sciences and medical devices – a large percentage of the raw materials and components come from third-party suppliers.
 According to data published in McKinsey Quarterly, over 80% of the product value of the car comes from external suppliers.
 This comes to around 70% for CPG (Consumer Packaged Goods) companies and 40% to 50% in pharmaceuticals.

 The reasoning behind this is well-understood by business leaders.
 Companies are focusing on their core competencies, allocating resources for R&D in specialized areas.
 For other components, raw materials, or parts a company needs, it relies on suppliers.

 One of the key focus areas from an overall quality perspective is supplier quality.
-OEMs serving the end-customer take it upon themselves to ensure quality across the supply chain.
+OEMs serving the end customer take it upon themselves to ensure quality across the supply chain.
 A collaborative quality process between manufacturer and supplier is a no-brainer in today’s context.
-And, this quality is going to come only by having a ‘partnership mindset’.
+This quality is going to come only by having a ‘partnership mindset’.